manorrock/bengal-book/README.md

 ## Introduction

-Bengal is a language that uses objects and methods to define functionality.
+Bengal is a language that uses classes and methods to define functionality.